meta-llama/llama-recipes/README.md

 [datasets](src/llama_recipes/datasets/): Contains individual scripts for each dataset to download and process.
 Note: Use of any of the datasets should be in compliance with the dataset's underlying licenses (including but not limited to non-commercial uses)

-[demo_apps](./demo_apps) contains a series of Llama2-powered apps, from quickstart deployments to how to ask Llama questions about unstructured data, structured data, live data, and video summary.
+[demo_apps](./demo_apps): Contains a series of Llama2-powered apps, from quickstart deployments to how to ask Llama questions about unstructured data, structured data, live data, and video summary.

 [examples](./examples/): Contains examples script for finetuning and inference of the Llama 2 model as well as how to use them safely.